Combining Multi-Fidelity Modelling and Asynchronous Batch Bayesian Optimization: Bayesian Optimization

 \subsection{Relationship between multi-fidelity and asynchronous batch methods}

+In Table \ref{tab: fid_and_batch_table} we can find a summary of all the introduced methods for multi-fidelity and batching, including information about the weaknesses and strengths of each method.

 Ultimately the goal of using multi-fidelity and batch methods is to speed up the optimization by using extra tools available to us.
-Multi-fidelity methods use cheap and fast to obtain approximations to the objective, while batching takes advantage of running experiments in parallel.
+Multi-fidelity methods leverage cheap and approximations to the objective, while batching takes advantage of running experiments in parallel.
 Therefore it is natural to want to use both methods at the same time to obtain even more speed gains in optimization procedures.

 However, we emphasise that we cannot fully use both tools simultaneously without asynchronicity arising.
 Indeed, by definition, lower fidelity approximations are meant to be cheaper and faster to obtain.
 This means if we select a batch of evaluations, those of lower fidelities will finish earlier than high fidelity evaluations.
 Without any asynchronicity we must wait for all experiments to finish before deciding the next batch, making the method inefficient.